-From the barrier islands of Fort Myers Beach to the sugar-white sands of Clearwater Beach, the best Florida Gulf Coast beaches are a dream for beachgoers.
+From the barrier islands of Fort Myers Beach to the sugar-white sands of Clearwater Beach, the beautiful Florida Gulf Coast beaches are a dream for beachgoers.
 While Florida’s Atlantic Coast is known for its flowing waves and water sports, Florida’s West Coast dabbles in idyllic beachside beauty.

 The most popular beaches on Florida’s Gulf Coast are rich in white sand and light green waters.
-Whether you’re looking for a quiet retreat in a state park or beach with a bustling party scene, the Florida Gulf Coast has something for everyone.
+Whether you’re looking for a quiet retreat in a state park or beach with a bustling party scene, there’s something for everyone along these pristine Gulf of Mexico shores.

 Clearwater Beach